delta/pragyan/codebase/docs/DEVELOPER-README.txt

 	screen.
 This is to prevent XSS attack. e.g. echo $_GET['hi'];
 	should be echo safe_html($_GET['hi']);

+	Warning: safe_html() will remove ALL the HTML tags if any in the input code.
+If you deliberately inserted some HTML tags then insert it after you filter the code through safe_html().

 	===== EXAMPLES =====

 	Vulnerable Code :